BLOG: All Things Higher Ed

 Comfort and identity

-Attending college in a rural setting can also provide a sense of comfort and identity that may be harder to find on bigger, more urban campuses.
+Attending college in a rural setting can also provide you with a sense of comfort and identity that may be harder to find on bigger, more urban campuses.
 For example, if you grew up in a rural area or have always felt more at home in smaller communities, attending college in a rural setting may feel more natural and comfortable for you.

-Diversity and finding community
+Diversity and sense of community

 Social fit and connection

 Attending college in a smaller community can also provide a stronger social fit and sense of connection.
 It's easier to get to know people and form meaningful relationships.
-Additionally, more personal interactions with professors outside the classroom can help foster a stronger sense of place and greater engagement in the overall process of learning and growing.
+Additionally, more personal interactions with professors outside the classroom can help you foster a stronger sense of place and greater engagement in the overall process of learning and growing.

 Socialization and adulting

-As we've shown, attending college in a smaller, more rural setting can provide numerous benefits for prospective students: a sense of belonging and fit, comfort and identity, diversity and finding community, social fit and connection, and lots of opportunities for socialization and adulting.
+As we've shown, attending college in a smaller, more rural setting can provide numerous benefits for prospective college students: a sense of belonging and fit, comfort and identity, diversity and finding community, social fit and connection, and opportunities for socialization and adulting.
 While urban campuses may offer different advantages, it's important to consider what you want from and value most about your college experience.
 Choose a campus culture that aligns with your goals and interests.
 Whether you're a first-generation college student or simply looking for a different kind of college experience, attending college in a rural community can be a rewarding and life-changing decision.

 Dig deeper: Check out some of the ways students discover — and create — community at Central Michigan University.